hoffmangroup/genomedata/doc/genomedata.rst

 wildcards so that they are not expanded by your shell.
 For most shells, this means using single quotes (``'chr*.fa'``) instead of double quotes (``"chr*.fa"``).

+If you aren't going to use the sequence later on, loading the assembly from an AGP file will be faster and take less memory during loading, and disk space afterward.

 .. _genomedata-load-assembly: